mxjp/u27n-core/README.md

 # Runtime API

 ## Controller
-Usually, there is one controller per application that loads and manages locale data.
+Usually, there is one controller per web application that loads and manages locale data.
 ```ts
 import { U27N, FetchClient, defaultLocaleFactory } from "@u27n/core/runtime";